-1. NAME OF INNOVATION/STRATEGY:

-Eld Elders Health Project

-2. TYPE OF PROPOSED STRATEGY: ✓ Universal prevention

-✓ Selective prevention

-✓ Early intervention

-Other (please specify)

-3. NAME OF DEVELOPER/AGENCY/ORGANIZAT ION - PI ease include all contact information

-Health House Within A MATCH Coalition

-1729 Canal Street

-Merced Ca. 95340

-Tel.
-(209) 724-0102

-Fax (209) 724-0153

-- This program serves Hmong and Punjabi elders in Merced County.
-The majority of Hmong elders served hold traditional spiritual beliefs ("shamanism"), and the majority of the Punjabi elders are Sikh.
-The two groups speak only Hmong and Punjabi, respectively, and they are 55 years or older and include both men and women. - The Hmong and Punjabi elders who came to the United States are still struggling to access and utilize available senior services.
-Many elders live with extended family members, yet feel less connected to them and more isolated.
-The adult children typically work every day and the grand children are in school and have assimilated to a point where the grandparents feel alienated from them.
-Moreover, no one is home to support grandma and grandpa when they are sick. - Our program serves ethnic seniors who have lived in Merced County for years as well as new arrivals to the area.
-Our Language & Cultural Specialist/Community Nurse teams help them to achieve improved health and well being.
-They make home visits to help the elders manage their health, troubleshoot obstacles to good health outcomes, facilitate connection to and support within the family and community, and provide linkages with healthcare providers, healthcare insurance and other senior resources. - The Language & Cultural Specialist/Community Nurse teams visit elders with chronic disease, or when necessary, at home in order to assist in all the activities described above. - HH teams do most of the visits with Hmong elders at their residents in both town and rural areas, while the Punjabi elders are visited mostly on Sundays at local Sikh temple.

-- Develop a multidisciplinary integrated service delivery model for elder Hmong and Punjabi. - Research best outreach, education and case management practice (include Native American) - Conduct a focus group of Hmong and Punjabi elders - Develop written plan - Provide holistic case management services to 20 Hmong and 20 Punjabi seniors. - Coordinate efforts of a CSU, Stanislaus Social Worker intern, a community nurse, and an interpreter/cultural
+1. NAME OF INNOVATION/STRATEGY: Elders Health Project 2.
+TYPE OF PROPOSED STRATEGY: ✓ Universal prevention ✓ Selective prevention \checkmark Early intervention Other (please specify) 3.
+NAME OF DEVELOPER/AGENCY/ORGANIZ ATION Please include all contact information Health House Within A MATCH Coalition 1729 Canal Street Merced Ca. 95340 Tel.
+(209) 724-0102 Fax (209) 724-0153 4.
+TARGET POPULATION This program serves Hmong and Punjabi elders in 2 Merced (County.
+The majority of Hmong elders served hold of the Punjabi elders are Sikh.
+The two groups speak only Hmong and Punjabi, respectively, and they are 55 ates are still struggling to access and utilize available senior et feel less connected to them and more isolated.
+The adult e in school and have assimilated to a point where the s home to support grandma and grandpa when they are sick d County for years as well as new arrivals to the area.
+Our elp them to achieve improved health and well being.
+They oubleshoot obstacles to good health outcomes, facilitate connection to and support within the family and co healthcare insurance and other senior resources. • The Language & Cultural Specialist/Community N Jurse tea ms visit elders with chronic disease, or when necessary, at home in order to assist in all the activities describe d above. residents in both town and rural areas, while the Punjabi elders are visited mostly on Sundays at local Sikh t emple.
+2172 5.
+WHAT ARE THE GOALS OF THIS STRATED • Develop a multidisciplinary integrated service deliv ° . - Research best outreach, education and case n ent practice (include Native American) - Conduct a focus group of Hmong and Punjab i elders Develop written planProvide holistic case management services to 20 H mongon d 20 Dunichi soniors 8 0 er intern, a community nurse, and an interpreter/cultural mediator from each language group. al worke a mem, a community nuise, and an interpreter/cultural Home assessment and case management serv ices prov ided by HH staff and Social Worker intern to appropriate health services, linkage with primary care ies, information on transportation needs and access, · · nd basic orientation and education on the local healthcare delivery system and rationale for confidential nd support for patients at risk or suffering from diabetes, hypertension and stroke. e spiritua l, mental and physical health of Hmong and Punjabi elders. - Involve Hmong shaman as 'spiritual' health r - Provide referral to existing Hmong support g the community.

-- mediator from each language group. - Home assessment and case management services provided by HH staff and Social Worker intern. - Community nurse provides information and referrals to appropriate health services, linkage with primary care providers, referrals to public and social services agencies, information on transportation needs and access, referrals to health insurance application assistance, and basic orientation and education on the local healthcare delivery system and rationale for confidentiality, informed consent and advance directives. - Community nurse provides mental health screening and support for patients at risk or suffering from diabetes, hypertension and stroke. - Provide case management services that support the spiritual, mental and physical health of Hmong and Punjabi elders. - Involve Hmong shaman as 'spiritual' health resource. - Provide referral to existing Hmong support groups in the community. - Referrals to shamans if there is a need. - Foster intergenerational relations within the family as well as preservation of the culture overall. - Assist in helping Hmong and Punjabi elders identify, understand and seek resources for mental health issues, including access to shamans/priests, but also educating on physical basis for conditions, medications, etc.
+- Provide referral to existing Hmong support groups in the community.

+- Referrals to shamans if there is a need. - Foster intergenerational relations within the family as well as preservation of the culture overall. - Assist in helping Hmong and Punjabi elders identify, understand and seek resources for mental health issues, including access to shamans/priests, but also educating on physical basis for conditions, medications, etc.